Life University Admission RequirementsMarietta, Georgia

 What are the ACT requirements for prospective students to get into Life University?

-Admission data indicates that Life University regularly accepts students with ACT's of 17 and above.
-Successful applicants typically send ACT scores in the top 69 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 16 in some instances.
-Prospective students submitting an ACT composite of 18 or higher should be in the upper half of applicants - and students with a 20 and above have very competitive chances.
-43 percent of applicants submit ACT scores to Life University.
+Admission data indicates that Life University regularly accepts students with ACT's of 16 and above.
+Successful applicants typically send ACT scores in the top 75 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 14 in some instances.
+Prospective students submitting an ACT composite of 18 or higher should be in the upper half of applicants - and students with a 21 and above have very competitive chances.
+The school ranks #39 in Georgia for highest average ACT composite score.
+40 percent of applicants submit ACT scores to Life University.

 |ACT Score||Competitiveness||Admission Chances|

 You can get into Life University with slightly below average high school grades.
 The average high school GPA of the admitted freshman class at Life University was 2.98 on the 4.0 scale indicating that primarily B- students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Life University accepts 69% of students who apply.
+The school ranks #39 in Georgia for highest average GPA.
+If your high school grades are above the average 2.98 GPA, you have a very good chance of being admitted as Life University accepts 94% of all applicants.